Restream/reindexer/cpp_src/server/contrib/server.md

 ### QueryCacheMemStats
-Number of elements in query cache.
+Query cache stats.
 Stores results of SELECT COUNT(*) by Where conditions

 *Polymorphism* : Composition